suchipi/yavascript/README.md

 ### Docker image

 You will need docker installed.
-After building binaries for all platforms, run `docker build -t yourusername/yavascript .`.
+After building binaries for all platforms, ensure yavascript is in your PATH, then run `meta/docker/build-image.js`.

 ---